IBM/itaa-docs/docs/community-edition/Artifact-Details-ITAA-CE.md

 - **Name** - This is a text name which should provide an indication of what the Dependency is about
 - **Dependency Description** - This is text that should provide details on the Dependency
+- **BU / Department / Competency** - Which group owns the dependency?
+- **Owner** - Who is responsible for the dependency?
+Enter as a name or email address of the responsible party for making sure the dependency is tracked.
 - **Effect on Plan** - An explanation of how this dependency effects this project.
-- **Owner** - Entered as a name or email address of the responsible party for making sure this dependency is tracked.
 - **Required by Date** - When must the dependency get complete (or otherwise impacts project).
-- **Associated Risk** - A Risk name that results from the Dependency not being fulfilled.
+- **Associated Risk ID** - A Risk name that results from the Dependency not being fulfilled.
+- **Date Raised** - Date when the dependency was identified.
-- **Closed Date** - When the Dependency is fulfilled.
+- **Date Closed** - When the Dependency is fulfilled.
+- **Comments** - For additional info related to the Dependency, where appropriate.

-- **Is a Key Dependency** - Yes/No
+- **Is a Key Dependency** - Check to call out significant dependency.
+- **External** - Check to indicate if the dependency is external.

 Dependencies are generally managed and reviewed as a table or spreadsheet.
 As such the Excel import and Excel export utilities of IBM Architect Assistant, Community Edition are extremely useful when working with Dependencies.